-Miniature quilt backing can usually be cut from a single width of regular quilting fabric, but fabric panels must be pieced together when we use that type of fabric to back larger quilts.
-However, fabric manufacturers now offer a nice selection of wide yardage made especially for use as no-seams quilt backings -- an excellent choice if you find a fabric that suits your project.
+Miniature quilt backing can usually be cut from a single width of regular quilting fabric, but fabric panels must be pieced together when we use those fabrics to back larger quilts.
+Some fabric manufacturers offer a nice selection of wide backing fabrics that allow us to have a seamless back -- an excellent choice if you find a fabric that suits your project.

-Reversible QuiltsMake a reversible quilt by using a second quilt top for its backing.
+Reversible Quilt OptionsMake a reversible quilt by using a second quilt top for its backing.
 Plan to quilt by machine, since lots of extra seam allowances found in two quilt tops usually create bulk that makes hand quilting more difficult.
 Consider pressing seam allowances open instead of to the side when making a reversible quilt.

 Quilt Backing Design Ideas